FixedEffects/FixedEffectModels.jl/README.md

 #### Formula

-A typical formula is decomposed into one dependent variable, exogeneous variables, endogeneous variables, instruments, and high dimensional fixed effects
+A typical formula is composed of one dependent variable, exogeneous variables, endogeneous variables, instruments, and high dimensional fixed effects

 ```
 depvar ~ exogeneousvars + (endogeneousvars = instrumentvars) |> absorbvars